Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/10-advanced-features/feature-vpc-wrapping.md

 # Feature: VPC Wrapping

-Combine can support a VPC deployment model in which Combine will "wrap" an existing VPC instead of creating a VPC itself.
-This means that Combine can be deployed without any permissions to create networking resources.
+Combine will support deploying to an already existing VPC by "wrapping" it with Combine.
+This allows Combine to be deployed without permissions to create network resources.

 ## Configuration Parameters